browserengineering/book/book/styles.md

 [^python-get]: The `get` method for dictionaries gets a value out of a
     dictionary, or uses a default value if it's not present.

-Here we're adding the `style` field in the `ElementNode` constructor, based on the `style` attribute,[^python-get] and filling it by parsing that attribute's value.
-Now we can use that information when we do
+Here we're adding the `style` field in the `Element` constructor, based on the `style` attribute,[^python-get] and filling it by parsing that attribute's value.
+Now we can use that information when we paint
-layout:
+it:

 ``` {.python style=background-color:white;}
 class BlockLayout: